Sensex, Nifty crash: Why stock market is falling today?

-Benchmark indices Sensex and Nifty, which regained lost ground after a gap-down start, saw a fresh round of selloff that shaved 1 per cent off the two indices, dragged by weakness in IT and private banking shares.
+Benchmark indices Sensex and Nifty, which regained lost ground after a gap-down start, saw a fresh round of selloff that shaved 1 per cent off the two indices, thanks to weakness seen in IT and private banking shares.
 There are concerns in the market over the Trump tariff announcements on April 2, which may weigh on IT demand and also market sentiment as a whole.
+This was reflected in Fear gauge India VIX, which spurted 9.23 per cent to 13.89.
+The gauge suggests volatility in the market over the next 30 days.

 "US government’s policy changes pertaining to tariffs have manifested in uncertainty over the last three weeks of the quarter.
 This may impact client decision making and dampen recovery in discretionary spends," said ICICI Securities.
 Infosys was the worst Sensex performer, falling 2.86 per cent to Rs 1,525.
 HCL Tech, TCS and Tech Mahindra declined up to 2.4 per cent.